streamr-dev/streamr-docker-dev/README.md

 ### `factory-reset`

-"Factory reset" the environment by removing all images and persisted data: `streamr-docker-dev factory-reset`
+"Factory reset" the docker environment by removing all images and persisted data: `streamr-docker-dev factory-reset`.
+**Warning: this will delete all your docker images and their state, not just ones related to the Streamr stack.**

 ## Accessing the Core app and Streamr API